micwa/PhotoDB/README.md

 Some current bugs/things to work on:

-* Fix loadFolder()
-* Settings are not saved if the windowClosing() event is not triggered when the dialog is confirmed or canceled
 * The textboxes in the settings dialog are not tall enough (thus sometimes obscuring the entered text)